 Sugar leaves grow on the cola, extremely close to the flower bud.

-They get their name because they are covered in trichomes which make a sugar-coated appearance on the leaves.
+They get their name because they are covered in trichomes, making a sugar-coated appearance on the leaves.

 While not as potent as the flower buds, these leaves are often referred to as trim and perfect for making edibles.